-Gullfoss transparently changes its’ frequency response more than 100x a second whilst leaving the perceived dynamics untouched and without introducing audible artefacts.
+Gullfoss transparently changes its’ frequency response more than 100x a second while leaving the perceived dynamics untouched without introducing those nasty audible artefacts in your signal.

 It can be used to instantly improve the clarity of both mixes and tracks in a way that’s impossible with normal EQs.

-Essentially, the algorithm intelligently picks out the elements in the audio signal that are dominating or being dominated in each area.
+The algorithm intelligently picks out the elements in the audio signal that are dominating or being dominated in a specific frequency range.

-If they are too prominent you can use Tame to bring them back to a better level, or if they’re too hidden, you can use Recover to help reveal them.
+If they are too prominent you can use the ‘Tame’ feature to bring them back to a better level, or if they’re too hidden, you can use ‘Recover’ to help reveal them.

 Gullfoss is a very interesting plug-in that could be very useful for both beginners and as well as experienced engineers.